devaanshsinha/Hell-Tiles/chat.md

 └── chat.md
 ```

-Structure is now partially populated with placeholder art and first gameplay scripts.
+Structure is now populated with placeholder art, prototype scripts, and initial UI scenes.

 ---